Anisotropic Fast-Marching on cartesian grids using Lattice Basis Reduction

 Figure \ref{fig:tables} shows that the FM-LBR offers the best accuracy for more grid orientations $\theta$ than its alternatives.
 The maximal error and averaged error with respect to $\theta$ are also in favor of the FM-LBR.
-The heuristic explanation of these empirical observations is the following: for $\theta=0$, this test case is dominated by (close to) axis-aligned anisotropy.
-The fixed stencils of the AGSI and the FM-8 seem to benefit from this configuration; the FM-8 also works well for $\theta=\pi/4$, because its stencil includes the four diagonals.
-In contrast, the large stencils used by the MAOUM provide a good angular resolution in all directions, hence the method is mostly unaffected by rotations of the discretization grid.
-The FM-LBR does not suffer either from off-axis anisotropy, thanks to its adaptive stencils which are aligned with the anisotropy directions.
-In the special case of constant Riemannian metrics, random grid orientations are actually more favorable in average to the FM-LBR than axis aligned ones, see \cite{M12b}.\\
+The strong dependence of the AGSI and the FM-8 accuracy on the test case orientation is puzzling, and contrasts with the more consistent behavior of the MAOUM and the FM-LBR.
+The author's heuristic and personal interpretation of this phenomenon, which is open to debate and put into question by a reviewer, is that this test case is for $\theta=0$ dominated by (close to) axis-aligned anisotropy.
+The AGSI and the FM-8, which are based on small and fixed stencils, benefit from this special configuration; the FM-8 also works well for $\theta=\pi/4$, because its stencil includes the four diagonals.\\

 The second benchmark, discussed in \cite{VladThesis01,SV03}, is inspired by seismic imaging.
-The Riemannian metric $\cM$ is defined as follows: at each point $z=(x,y)$, the symmetric matrix $\cM(z)$ has the two eigenvalues $0.8$, $0.2$, the latter associated to the eigenvector $(1, (\pi/2) \cos (4 \pi x))$.
-There is little or no bias here towards axis-aligned anisotropy.
-The Riemannian distance from the origin $(0,0)$ is computed on the square domain $[0.5,0.5]^2$.
-A reference solution is obtained on a $4000\times 4000$ grid using the AGSI, and compared with the results of the four algorithms, obtained on a $193 \times 193$ grid.
-As shown on the table Figure \ref{fig:tables}, FM-LBR takes a smaller CPU time and offers a better accuracy than its alternatives.\\
+There is no bias here towards axis-aligned anisotropy.
+As shown on the table Figure \ref{fig:tables}, the FM-LBR takes a smaller CPU time and offers a better accuracy than its alternatives.
+Note that one can also construct configurations in which anisotropy is not axis-aligned \emph{and} the AGSI is more accurate than the FM-LBR.
+In some cases, the accuracy advantage of the AGSI even grows unboundedly as the anisotropy ratio of the metric tends to infinity.
+A heuristic analysis and prediction of this phenomenon is presented in Appendix \ref{subsec:Accuracy}, where it is illustrated with a fifth test case.\\